Growth & Care

 Accent, Shade, Windbreaks and Shelterbelts

-Austrian Pine has dark green foliage.
+Austrian Pine is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed brown bark is extremely showy and adds significant winter interest.